MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 -20-80-Battery-Charge-Percentage-Exceed-Signalizer-
 LINUXLINUXLINUXLINUXLINUXLINUXLINUXLINUXLINUXLINUXLINUXLINUX
-Roughly venv-python programmed alarm for 20-80% battery rule.
-It simply reminds you to plug-unplug the power cable.
+Roughly written venv-python alarm program for 20-80% battery rule.
+It simply reminds you to plug-unplug the power cable to lengthten the battery life.
 The programme starts as you login into your Linux user account..

 Steps
 1. Create venv folder.
 Put the python script and alarm wav-file in there.